Financial Inclusion

 Everyone deserves to be great with their money

-In Europe 20.5% of the population aged 65 or above are at risk of living in poverty or social exclusion in 2011, with this share ranging from 4.7% in Luxemburg to 61.1% in Bulgaria.
+In Europe 20.5% of the population aged 65 or above were at risk of living in poverty or social exclusion in 2011, with this share ranging from 4.7% in Luxemburg to 61.1% in Bulgaria.

 In Australia, home of Moroku, a country generally regarded as being relatively wealthy and where employers make compulsory contributions of 9.25 per cent of wages and salaries to employee retirement savings accounts, the figures aren’t much better.
 Only 32% of couples will retire comfortably most will live in poverty and household debt as of September 2015 stands at $1.6 tn or 100% of GDP.
 Australians owe $32 billion on their credit cards paying on average $700 in interest per year.
 With average superannuation balances at the time of retirement in 2011-12 of the order of $197,000 for men and only $105,000 for women, it is clear that most recent retirees will need to substantially rely on the Age Pension in their retirement.